dannyvankooten/www.dannyvankooten.com/src/content/contact.md

 title:  "Contact"
 ---

-Would you like get in contact?
+Would you like to get in contact?
 If so, please go through the questions below to help save us both some time.

 Do you...